top of page

 2:00-Pick up

-Each day of camp we will read a book, bake bread, write a scripture, have hands on demonstrations and activities, and art time.
-The listed homestead activity for each day will be the focal topic of that day.
-Other activities throughout the day may or may not support the focal topic.
+Each day of camp, we will read a book, bake bread, learn a scripture, have hands-on demonstrations and activities, and have art time.
+Activities throughout the day support the focal homestead topic.
 Days are curated to keep the kids engaged, happy, and content with the subject at hand.

 Is my child a good fit for Summer on the Homestead?